suffolklibraries/lgc/content/collections/events/relaxed-screening-23-11.md

     content:
       -
         type: text
-        text: 'The wildly funny and touching story of a lonely Hawaiian girl and the fugitive alien who helps to mend her broken family.'
+        text: "When evil wizards Razamel and Gargamel take Papa\_Smurf, the\_Smurfs\_embark on a mission to the real world to save him.
+With help from some new friends, they must discover what defines their destiny to save the universe."
   -
     type: paragraph
     attrs: